Victor-Kariuki/Hisia/README.md

 MIT (c) 2019

-Feel FREE to contribute to make the CLI better for easier use by others.
+Feel FREE to contribute to make the app better for easier use by others.